-This policy outlines the procedures that will be taken to ensure the personal hygiene of every inmate in the Lassen County Sheriff's Department jail is maintained.
-The Lassen County Sheriff's Department recognizes the importance of each inmate maintaining acceptable personal hygiene practices by providing adequate bathing facilities, hair care services and the issuance and exchange of clothing, bedding, linens, towels and other necessary personal hygiene items.
+This policy outlines the procedures that will be taken to ensure the personal hygiene of every incarcerated person in the Lassen County Sheriff's Department jail is maintained.
+The Lassen County Sheriff's Department recognizes the importance of each incarcerated person maintaining acceptable personal hygiene practices by providing adequate bathing facilities and hair care services, and the issuance and exchange of clothing, bedding, linens, towels, and other necessary personal hygiene items.

-It is the policy of the Lassen County Sheriff's Department facility to maintain a high standard of hygiene in compliance with the requirements established by all state laws, ordinances and regulations (15 CCR 1069(b)(3)).
-Compliance with laws and regulations relating to good inmate hygiene practice is closely linked with good sanitation practices.
-Therefore, the need to maintain a high level of hygiene is not only for the protection of all inmates, but for the safety of the correctional staff, volunteers, contractors and visitors.
+It is the policy of the Lassen County Sheriff's Department facility to maintain a high standard of hygiene in compliance with the requirements established by all state laws, ordinances, and regulations (15 CCR 1069).
+Compliance with laws and regulations relating to good incarcerated person hygiene practice is closely linked with good sanitation practices.
+Therefore, the need to maintain a high level of hygiene is not only for the protection of all incarcerated persons, but for the safety of the correctional staff, volunteers, contractors, and visitors.